jon-nunan/Entity-Date-Action/README.txt

 All this power is possible due Rules module.
 On each cron, Node expire scan for expired content and let Rules module work with it.
 You can select several actions to perform with these nodes.

-If using jQuery UI module, the date field will activate a Calendar widget in order to make the process easier and more fun.

 If using Views module, all data will be exported, allowing you to build custom lists.